The Stargate Writing & Production Team

 Writers: Ne-Yo and Stargate.

-“Tor and I created the original track, which was dark and moody, taking our inspiration from the rock band Evanescence.
-The song was originally called Murderer.
+"Tor and I created the original track, which was dark and moody, taking our inspiration from the rock band Evanescence.
+The song was originally called 'Murderer'.
 The first thing that we had was the piano melody and we created the whole structure of the song with just the piano, and then added the percussion and the strings.
 The long synth and piano intro was also there from the beginning.
 The strings on the finished track are real, they were arranged by Robert Mouncey, based on what we had done.
 In many other cases our sampled string arrangements end up on the final version of songs.
 I find that how natural it sounds is not so much about how realistic the string sound is, but more about your choice of notes and how you play and program the strings.”

 Artist: Beyoncé.

-Writers: Beyoncé Knowles, Kenneth Babyface Edmonds, Stargate.
+Writers: Beyoncé Knowles, Kenneth 'Babyface' Edmonds, Stargate.

-“Originally this was a classic, full R&B track, that we wrote with Babyface.
+"Originally this was a classic, full R&B track, that we wrote with Babyface.
 He came in and changed one chord and wrote the lyrics and then he added a falsetto voice that we recorded as a demo.
 From there we proceeded to change the entire backing track around his vocal.
 We changed the chords, everything, and this is where that four to the floor piano emerged.
 The song is in D-minor.
 I suppose many of our songs are in minor keys.
 We probably lean towards more a moody, melodic expression.
-Its what comes most natural for us.”
+It's what comes most natural for us.”

 Artist: Mary J Blige.

-“That song was based on some string samples that a Norwegian friend of ours had recorded in Prague.
-Hes a film and classical composer, and sometimes sends us snippets of what he records.
+"That song was based on some string samples that a Norwegian friend of ours had recorded in Prague.
+He's a film and classical composer, and sometimes sends us snippets of what he records.
 We sampled it and you can hear echoes of it in the staccato string break in the middle.
 We created the entire backing track, and Mary J Blige overdubbed the vocal with her own people, and after we received her vocal, we changed the drums and did an entirely new production.
-Ester Dean had written the lyrics for the song, but Mary J Blige thought the verses could be better, so we got Johnt Austin to write new verses, and then Mary J Blige came in to re-sing the verses and do some additional vocals.
+Ester Dean had written the lyrics for the song, but Mary J Blige thought the verses could be better, so we got Johntá Austin to write new verses, and then Mary J Blige came in to re‑sing the verses and do some additional vocals.
 After that Ron Fair did a new string arrangement, so we ended up not using the original sample.

-“We always like to get all the elements of each song back, and we go through everything to make sure its as good as it can be, and we do some additional tweaks.”
+"We always like to get all the elements of each song back, and we go through everything to make sure it's as good as it can be, and we do some additional tweaks.”